 Image: Jen Gerson / National Post

+A 2020 study found that 94 percent of Canadians are unaware that they live in a flood-risk area.
 Floods are one of the most common and expensive disasters that occur in Canada, and they can be a major concern for businesses.
 Floods can happen in any type of region, at any time of year.
-According to the US Federal Emergency Management Agency (FEMA), 40% of local businesses do not reopen after a significant disaster, 25% fail after one year and 90% fail within two years.
+The average cost of a claim from flood damage to a property is $43,000.
 Everyone has an important role to play in learning about proper flood preparation, and knowing what insurance coverage and risk information is available, in order to protect your home and workplace.

 Here are some of our top tips for flood preparation:

 - Know your insurance policy regarding flooding

 - Talk to your insurance provider to see if you are covered for overland flooding.
 It is also a good idea to make sure your insurer knows about any measures you are taking towards flood preparedness such as an emergency plan and business continuity plan.